yuvaldori/gigaspaces-wiki-jekyll/xap100/java-tutorial-part1.markdown

 GigaSpace gigaSpace = new GigaSpaceConfigurer(new UrlSpaceConfigurer("jini://*/*/xapTutorialSpace")).gigaSpace();
 {%endhighlight%}

-You can configure the Space URL with several options.
+You can configure the Space URL  with several options. {%learnit ./the-space-configuration.html%}

-{%learn%}./the-space-configuration.html{%endlearn%}

 When a client connects to a space, a proxy is created that holds a connection which implements the space API.
 All client interaction is performed through this proxy.